Visit Taj Mahal during full Moon Night August 2021

-In the month of August 2019, the Taj Mahal will be open for the night viewing from 13th August 2019 to 17th August 2019.
-It is open two days before and two days after the full moon.
+Finally government decided to open Taj view of Taj Mahal after an year.
+In the month of August 2021, the Taj Mahal will be open for the night viewing from 21st August to 24th August 2021.
+It is open for four full moon nights.
 The tickets are booked 24 hours in advance.
-The visitor is required to fill up a detailed form along with the copy of their passport.
+The visitor is required to fill up a detailed form along with the copy of their passport or Aadhar.

 Altogether, 400 tourists are permitted per night for the visit.
-The 400 tourists are divided into a batch of 50.
-There are only eight batches.
-The timings for the night view commences from 8:30 PM to 12:30 AM according to the Indian Standard Time.
+The tourists are divided into a batch of 50.
+There are only three batches keeping in mind the covid protocol.
+The timings for the night view commences from 8:30 PM to 10:00 PM according to the Indian Standard Time.

 WHAT IS NOT ALLOWED INSIDE THE TAJ MAHAL

-The article that are not permitted inside the Taj Mahal.
-Any electronic gadget apart from your camera and mobile phone, eatables, wires, any sharp article like Swiss knife, nail cutter, no religious books except travel guide books, match box, lighter, cigarette, liquor, and any promotional material.
+There are certain things which are not permitted inside the Taj Mahal.
+Any electronic gadget apart from your camera and mobile phone, eatables, wires, any sharp article like swiss knife, nail cutter, no religious books except travel guide books, match box, lighter, cigarette, liquor, and any promotional material.